 Behavior Consultant Certifications

-The CAAB certification requires a very high level of education and experience.
-Requirements include holding a doctoral (PhD) degree from an accredited college in biological or behavioral science with an emphasis on animal behavior and at least 5 years of professional experience.
-Read more about the extensive requirements needed for the CAAB here.
+The CAAB certification requires a very high level of education and experience in applied animal behavior.
+Requirements include holding a doctoral (Ph.D.) degree from an accredited college in biological or behavioral science with an emphasis on animal behavior and at least 5 years of professional experience.
+Students working towards full certification may hold the ACAAB designation.
+Read more about the CAAB designation here.

-This certification is given by the Certification Council for Professional Dog Trainers, and is a third-party certification (meaning that the council is separate from any paid education or training of the certificant).CBCC-KA stands for Certified Behavior Consultant Canine - Knowledge Assessed, and is an advanced certification for dog trainers that offer behavior modification as part of their services.
-To obtain this certification, trainers must have a minimum of 300 hours of experience dealing specifically with behavior issues (such as phobias, anxieties and aggression), have a reference from a CCPDT certificant or veterinarian, and agree to the certification council's Standards of Practice and Code of Ethics and Least-Intrusive Minimally-Aversive (LIMA) Behavior Intervention Philosophy.
-They have also passed a 180-question exam that tests them on applied behavior analysis, consulting skills and best practices, ethology, body language, observational skills, canine health, development, life stages, anatomy and physiology.
-To maintain certification status, behavior consultants must complete continued education credits or re-take the exam every three years.
+This certification is given by the Certification Council for Professional Dog Trainers and is a third-party certification (meaning that the council is separate from any paid education or training of the certificant).CBCC-KA stands for Certified Behavior Consultant Canine – Knowledge Assessed and is an advanced certification for dog trainers that offer behavior modification as part of their services.
+To obtain this certification, trainers must have a minimum of 300 hours of experience dealing specifically with behavior issues (such as phobias, anxieties, and aggression), have a reference from a CCPDT certificant or veterinarian, and agree to the certification council's Standards of Practice and Code of Ethics and Least-Intrusive Minimally-Aversive (LIMA) Behavior Intervention Philosophy.
+They have also passed a 180-question exam that tests them on applied behavior analysis, consulting skills and best practices, ethology, body language, observational skills, canine health, development, life stages, anatomy, and physiology.
+To maintain certification status, behavior consultants must complete continuing education credits or re-take the exam every three years.

 Graduates from the Northwest School of Canine Studies receive the CCS certification.
-NSCS is the only certification program in the United States conducted entirely in person.
+NSCS is the only certification program in the United States conducted entirely in person and the school is state licensed by the Washington State Workforce and Education Board.

 A Certification Isn't a Guarantee